 Do you have to purchase the SSL certificate from your current hosting provider?

 You do not have to purchase an SSL certificate from your current hosting provider, but they will most likely charge a fee from $10 to $100 to install it for you.
-Some hosting providers will install them free if you purchase the certificate from them.
+An increasing number of hosting providers will install them free.